hellold6/Platformer/README.md

 ## warning D:
 Make sure you have the JS and HTML in the same folder, otherwise it gets kinda clueless and loses 90% of the game
+### advice
+Use the 'Code' button dropdown to download the repo as a .zip then unzip and use the HTML from there instead of downloading everything manually.
+Makes everything SO MUCH EASIER

 ---